tangentsoft/pidp8i/doc/cc8-manual.md

-**WARNING:** Because `printf()` is implemented in terms of `sprintf()` and it points at [a static buffer in the user data field](#memory), you can only safely print up to *93* characters at a time with `printf()`.
+**WARNING:** Because `printf()` is implemented in terms of `sprintf()` and it points at [a static buffer in the user data field](#memory), you can only safely print up to *112* characters at a time with `printf()`.
-Printing more will first overwrite space reserved by OS/8 for device handlers, then wrap around to overwrite space reserved for use by the technology stack CC8 is built atop: the FORTRAN II libraries, SABR, and the linking loader.
+Printing more will corrupt program data and most likely crash the program.

 ### <a id="puts" name="fputs"></a>`puts(s)`, `fputs(s)`